 Spend an afternoon outing riding horses through the equestrian trails, play a few fun games of world-class disc golf, and be on the lookout for prairie dogs in MacKenzie Park.

 Meet in the "Hub City"

 When it comes to finding a stellar location for a meeting or event, planners have a variety of factors to consider.
-With world-class museums, award-winning wineries and breweries, short commute time, a thriving Cultural District, and more, the 806 offers meeting planners the ability to host a successful meeting any time of the year.
+With world-class museums, award-winning wineries and breweries, short commute time, and a thriving cultural district, the 806 offers businesses the ability to host a successful meeting any time of the year.